Crunch-io/ta-da/content/dev/features/subtotals.md

----
++++
-title: "Subtotals for Categorical Data"
-description: "Enhance your analyses by adding subtotals to your tables.
-See summary statistics of interest at a glance."
+title = "Subtotals for Categorical Data" description = "Enhance your analyses by adding subtotals to your tables.
+See summary statistics of interest at a glance." date = "2018-01-14T13:20:47-04:00" draft = false weight = 20 tags = ["analysis", "nets", "subtotals"] categories = ["feature"]
-date: "2018-01-14T13:20:47-04:00"
-draft: false
-weight: 20
-tags: ["analysis", "nets", "subtotals"]
-categories: ["feature"]
----
++++

 {{< figure src="../images/subtotals-diversity.png" class="floating-right" width="250px">}}